 PIP4K II Alpha and Beta

-This is a recent project to create 3D printed models of PIP4K II Alpha and Beta.
-These models were commissioned by Cornell University for the purpose of demonstrating PIP4K dimerization.
+Recently, Cornell University commissioned us to create 3D printed models of PIP4K II Alpha and Beta for the purpose of demonstrating PIP4K dimerization.

-Phosphatidylinositol 4-kinases are evolutionarily conserved among eukaryotes and include four human isoforms.
+Phosphatidylinositol 4-kinases are evolutionarily conserved among eukaryotes.
+PIP4K family of proteins can be found in vivo as both monomers and dimers, and includes four human isoforms.

 - phosphatidylinositol 4-kinase alpha (PI4KA)